zuckung/endless-sky-plugins/README.md

 This is just a proof of concept of an idea by Epsil-Astra.<br>

 Basically a planet in a starsystem is a wormhole to a starsystem with changed background, to look like a ground map.
 The planets there look like cities.
+The galaxy background is a single whole planet.
 It simulates travelling on a planet you've landed on.
-Other starsystems act as different bioms, like forest, desert, water.<br>
+Other starsystems act as different bioms, like forest, desert, sea.<br>

 A small storyline got added.<br>